-Also known as E414, Acacia gum is a vegetal hydrocolloid coming from a tree.
+Also known as E414, Acacia gum is a vegetal hydrocolloid that comes from trees.

 Acacia gum is not a tree sap, or a resin, it is a tree exudate.
-From a chemistry point of view, acacia gum is a complex non starch polysaccharide with a small fraction of protein.
+From a chemical perspective, acacia gum is a complex non starch polysaccharide with a small fraction of protein.
 Acacia gum is composed of 4 sugars, and is referenced as an additive by the EFSA (European Food Safety Authority) under number E414.

 Legal varieties of acacia gum